vinacho/chubbies.io/README.md

 # chubbies.io
-This is the code for [chubbies.io](chubbies.io) that was used to sell all 10000 Chubbies NFT.
+This is the code for [chubbies.io](chubbies.io) that was used to sell all 10000 Chubbies NFT in March.
 All Chubbies were sold out but you can still find them selling on [OpenSea](https://opensea.io/collection/chubbies) It serves as an example for anyone who are interested to mint ERC721 tokens on their own website.